loenard97/hdf5-viewer/README.md

 ### Building binaries from source
-Run `pyinstaller.py` to generate the binary.
+Running `python pyinstaller.py` will generate the binary in `/dist/main/main`.
 Use the `windows/compile.iss` script with Inno Setup to generate Installer on Windows.
-Run the `build.sh` with `build-essential devscripts debhelper` installed to generate a deb package on Linux.
+Run `make build` with `build-essential devscripts debhelper` installed to generate a deb package on Linux.

 ### Install from Source